robtuley/world.rainchasers.com/src/pyrenees.md

 Accommodation
 -------------

 Wild camping would be difficult but there are good clean official camping grounds near most areas.
-There are plenty of hostels/hotels in both Spainand France, or hire an apartment at one of ski resorts which because it is in the off-season can be very cheap.
+There are plenty of hostels/hotels in both Spain and France, or hire an apartment at one of ski resorts which because it is in the off-season can be very cheap.